huggingface/transformers/docs/source/task_summary.rst

     >>> resulting_string = tokenizer.decode(generated.numpy().tolist()[0])

-This outputs a (hopefully) coherent next token following the original sequence, which in our case is the word *has*:
+This outputs a (hopefully) coherent next token following the original sequence, which in our case is the word *is*:

 .. code-block::

     >>> print(resulting_string)
-    Hugging Face is based in DUMBO, New York City, and has
+    Hugging Face is based in DUMBO, New York City, and is

 In the next section, we show how :func:`~transformers.generation_utils.GenerationMixin.generate` can be used to generate multiple tokens up to a specified length instead of one token at a time.